Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Should you invest in an IPO?

-If you have an opportunity to buy shares via an IPO, understand the benefits and risks involved.
+If you have an opportunity to buy shares via an IPO at IPO prices, you must understand the benefits and risks involved.

 - Fixed share price.
-Unlike regular shares, IPOs offer a fixed price per share that won’t change until the IPO is over.
-This time gives investors a change to researching the investment opportunity.
+Unlike regular shares, IPOs offer a fixed price per share that won’t change until the market opens.

 - Get in early.
 Investing in an IPO gives you the opportunity to be among the first to buy shares in a company, before it’s listed on the exchange.

 - Potentially sell your shares for profit.
 Well-known brands can see share price rise significantly once they’re listed on a public exchange.
 If your share increases after the IPO, you could sell them at a profit.
-Thought this is a high-risk strategy — and past performance is no guarantee of the future.
+But this is a high-risk strategy — and past performance is no guarantee of the future performance.

-- New companies are often high risk.
+- New companies can be high-risk.
 Many IPOs are held by newer companies that have only been operating for a few years.
 Because they’re often still in their growth phase, they’re likely to be higher-risk and more volatile than other shares.
-However, they also offer the potential for strong capital growth.

 Compare platforms to buy stocks

-If you’re not able to invest in an IPO before it hits the market, you can wait until the stock is publicly traded and then invest by buying the stock.
+If you’re not able to invest in an IPO before it hits the market, you can wait until the stock is publicly traded and invest by buying the stock at that time.
 Keep in mind, early trading of new shares can be volatile.

 Compare platforms to find the one that’s the best fit for you.